 Second Step: Put the cooked squash into a casserole dish.

-Third Step: Top the cooked spaghetti squash with marinara sauce and browned meat.
+Third Step: Top the cooked spaghetti squash with keto marinara sauce and browned meat.

-Fourth Step: Top the spaghetti squash lasagna with mozzarella and ricotta cheese.
+Fourth Step: Top the spaghetti squash lasagna in the baking dish with mozzarella cheese and ricotta cheese.

 The Best Way to Cook Spaghetti Squash